18F/before-you-ship/_pages/security/dynamic-scanning.md

 Using the the [Quick Start](https://github.com/zaproxy/zap-core-help/wiki/HelpAddonsQuickstartQuickstart) is a good way to get a basic idea of what ZAP does.

+### Automated scanning

+[Compliance Viewer](https://compliance-viewer.18f.gov) runs ZAP scans regularly for sites that opt in.
+This [continuous monitoring](../../ato/walkthrough/#step-6--continuously-monitor-the-controls) is a step towards being able to do [continuous compliance](../../ato/types/#continuous-authorization).

+See the `New Project?` instructions in Compliance Viewer for how to get it set up.

+#### Caveats

+* [**There is no way to mark false positives.**](https://github.com/18F/compliance-viewer/issues/57) For ATO purposes, you will need to submit a document linking to your project in Compliance Viewer, and then explain in there if there are any false positives.
+* [**There is no authentication support.**](https://github.com/18F/concourse-compliance-testing/issues/98) For any sites that have authentication, you will need to scan the sites manually, as described below.

 ### Manual scanning

 1. [Set up ZAP as a proxy.](https://github.com/zaproxy/zap-core-help/wiki/HelpStartProxies)